IACS-CS/web-design-instructions/tutorials/tabs/index.md

 <section id="section1>...</section>
 <section id="section2>...</section>
 ```

+In practice, clicking on a link will scroll to the item with the matching ID.
+Here's a page with some more content
+so you can see how it looks in practice:

+{% include codepen.html id="yLZWjJp" %}

 In order to prepare for formatting, we'll do a bit more and wrap those links and out tab content in a container, like this...